milka77/ms2_memorygame/README.md

   * **_Click count:_** Tested by console logging the ```clicks``` variable after the match and not a match functions were executed and changing it by +2 (the two clicks which was used to turn the two cards) under the development status.
 After no errors were found the "console log" was removed from the code.

   * **_Checking the game completion:_** There are 30 cards (15 pairs) in the game.
-The ```pairs``` variable was set to 15 and with everytime when a pair got found the match function deducted it by 1.
+The ```pairs``` variable was set to 15 and with every time when a pair got found the match function deducted it by 1.
 When ```pairs``` reach 0 that means there are no more pairs to find, the completion message will be poping up, the game was complete.
 Tested the function by playing the game till the end and changing the ```pairs``` variable in the console to check the completion window will pop up.
 The function was working well, no error was found.

-* The game was tested across multiple browsers(chrome, firefox, safari, internet explorer) and platform(Win7, Win10, iOS, Mac OS) PCs and on my Ipad mini.
+* **_Browser and OS:_** The game was tested across multiple browsers(chrome, firefox, safari, internet explorer) and platform(Win7, Win10, iOS, Mac OS) PCs and on my Ipad mini.
 I asked a few of my colleagues to test it and give some feedback or possible bug reports.

+* **_Social media links:_** All links were tested by clicking on them.
+All links open the required social media site in a new window, tab.
+While hovering over one of the links it's turns grey as highlighted.
+No error was found at any of the links.

 ### Bugs and fixes:
 * _**The following bug reports were reported to me wich I fixed:**_